 The filter capacitor is mounted behind the number plate.
 It is closely related to the rectifier/regulator because there is no battery in the system.

 The output of the rectifier/regulator is pulsating DC.
 In most vehicles' electrical systems, a lead-acid battery smooths these pulsations into a low-ripple DC output.
 Because the TR280i has no battery, the capacitor is necessary.
 I measured its capacitance at approximately 23,000 uF.
+Electrolytic capacitors exhibit a large tolerance, and 22,000 uF is a standard value.
 A proper replacement capacitor would be rated to withstand sufficient ripple current (which makes these capacitors fairly large physically).
 The capacitor weighs 162 grams.

 On bikes with the Easy-Start system, the filter capacitor is smaller (10,000 uF) and mounted inside the Easy-Start box.
 Furthermore, this capacitor is only connected to the rectifier/regulator when the fan is energized via the chassis relay.